Student-centric advice and objective recommendations

 Our scholarship search tool

 We might be biased, but we can’t recommend our scholarship search tool highly enough!
 The tool will provide you with a comprehensive list of vetted scholarships custom-matched to your demographics and interests.
-We have scholarships that are due all year round, and will continue to update them with new opportunities.
-Using this tool, you can even continue to earn scholarships once you’ve arrived at school and started your semester.
-Sign up today to start receiving vetted scholarships matched just to your situation.
+We list opportunities that are due all year round, and will continue to update them with new opportunities.
+Using this tool, you can even continue to earn money for college once you’ve arrived at school and started your semester.
+Sign up today to start receiving vetted opportunities matched just to your situation.